SSMV01/ccmd/CONTRIBUTING.md

 All files must have a pylint score of 7.0 and above

 ### Submitting a pull request

-### Note: If it is a new feature then please submit a pull request on the [second branch](https://github.com/SSMV01/ccmd/tree/argparse+helpmsg)

 When submitting a pull request, please make sure to: